frank038/jawm-xorg-window-manager-/README.md

 Some options can be changed in the beginning of the file jawm.py.

 What is supported:
-- titlebar (can be turned off/on as static option)
+- titlebar (the decoration can be turned off/on as static option)
 - titlebar buttons: close, maximize and minimize
 - keyboard actions, using the Super_L key (left win key):
   - close the active window: c